Skip to main content

 • Roof: Unless it's actively leaking or flagged on inspection, leave it.

 • HVAC: Disclose age; replace only if it's failed.
+Consider our Heat Pump Installation Vancouver service to upgrade heating and cooling with modern energy-efficient systems.

 • Basement finish: Full basement suites can add $40,000–$80,000 in value, but only if legalized and properly permitted.